7 Introduction to spotpython

 7.5 Visualizing the Optimization and Hyperparameter Tuning Process with TensorBoard

-spotPython supports the visualization of the hyperparameter tuning process with TensorBoard.
-The following example shows how to use TensorBoard with spotPython.
+spotpython supports the visualization of the hyperparameter tuning process with TensorBoard.
+The following example shows how to use TensorBoard with spotpython.

 First, we define an “PREFIX” to identify the hyperparameter tuning process.
 The PREFIX is used to create a directory for the TensorBoard files.